Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Introduction

 \section{Introduction}

-Overparameterized neural networks have become the first-choice algorithm for several learning tasks.
-Despite the common idea that overfitting is unavoidable when the number of trainable parameters exceeds (sometimes by several orders of magnitudes) the size of the training set, deep architectures made of layers with thousands of nodes have shown to generalize extremely well.
-The complexity bounds from the classical statistical learning theory are manifestly inadequate tools to study the generalization properties of wide and deep neural networks \cite{zhang2017understanding}.
-Consequently, the last decades have seen the flourishing of novel bounds and techniques aiming at explaining the undeniable success of overparameterized networks.
+In recent years, overparameterised artificial neural networks with millions of nodes have shown remarkably good generalisation capabilities.
+This behaviour contradicts the traditional well-rooted belief that overfitting is unavoidable when the trainable parameters far outnumber the size of the training dataset.
+It also highlights how the complexity bounds from classical statistical learning theory \citep{vapnik00,Bousquet2004, shalevBook2014} are manifestly inadequate tools to assess the generalisation properties of modern neural architectures \citep{zhang2017understanding}.
+As a consequence, the last couple of decades have seen the flourishing of novel results and techniques, aiming to explain the undeniable success of overparameterised models.

-On the one hand a tremendously large amount of trainable parameters makes a direct study of the network dynamics extremely hard.
-On the other hand, the literature is rich with simple approximations for the limit of infinite width \cite{neal, samuel, yang2019tensor_i, hayou, lee_wide_nn_ntk, hayou2021stable, sirignano2019mean, debortoli2020quantitative}.
-For a fully connected multi-layer architecture, the limit consists in assuming that each layer includes an infinite number of nodes.
-However, alternative definitions of ``width'' makes sense of this limit for a wide range of architectures \cite{yang2019tensor_i}.\\ Although unachievable in practice, infinitely wide networks feature many interesting properties which can help grasp the complex behaviour of large but finite-size architectures.
-One most remarkable fact is that infinitely wide networks behave like Gaussian processes when all the parameters are independently randomly initialized with the proper scaling.
-This simple Gaussian behaviour, which has the major advantage of being fully captured by the mean and the covariance functions, is valid both before \cite{matthews, lee_gaussian_process} and during training \cite{jacot}.
+A large number of trainable parameters makes the direct study of a network's training dynamics extremely challenging.
+However, things become more manageable when approximations are made, as is the case in the limit of infinite width \citep{neal, samuel, yang2019tensor_i, hayou, lee_wide_nn_ntk, sirignano2019mean, debortoli2020quantitative, hayou2021stable}.
+For a fully-connected feed-forward network, this limit consists in assuming that each layer includes an infinite number of nodes, while alternative definitions of \textit{width} allow for extensions of this idea to encompass a vast range of architectures \citep{yang2019tensor_i}.
+Although unachievable in practice, infinitely wide networks feature the interesting property of behaving like Gaussian processes at initialisation, when all the parameters are suitably randomly initialised.
+This fact enable us to capture the output's behaviour of large (but finite-size) models, both before \citep{matthews, lee_gaussian_process} and during the training \citep{jacot}.